 During this time, he reconnected with Rob Shinno and realized how much he had missed producing music with him.
 This led to performing with Rob and Don in 2018 and he will be writing, recording, and performing with Hemisphere in 2020 and beyond.

 Max can always be counted on for a smile and his ability to always find the appropriate chord qualities to play, the right voicing or inversion, and the harmonic implication of the melody of the song.

 Max Zape is one of the busiest keyboardists in San Diego with over 30 years [starting at age 12] of gigging under his belt.
 His musicality comes naturally from his parents who sang to him as a child, as well as their friends who are singers and musicians [including trombonist Frank Rosolino, and singer Mavis Rivers].
 A multi-instrumentalist, keyboards are just one facet of Max's music and he credits his childhood music teachers [Fredericka Pedersen, Agnes Ockert, Gary Withem, Delbert Bangle and Michael Luzak] for encouraging his musical pursuits.
 But most of all, he credits his late father for instilling the musical dream and telling him that there are only two kinds of music: good and bad ; )

 Performing with such a dizzying array of artists and styles that encompass everything from acid jazz to rock, country, punk to world, show tunes to jingles, Max truly has become a world musician.
 Max was a major force on Hemisphere's Destinations album and we are glad he is back for more on American Dreams!

-He has performed and/or recorded with Alexander Zonjic, The Boneshakers, Patrick Yandall, Brian Simpson, Kamau Kenyatta, Darryl Williams, Debora Galan, Burt Brion, Under The Lake and many others.
+He has performed and/or recorded with Alexander Zonjic, The Boneshakers, Patrick Yandall, Brian Simpson, Kamau Kenyatta, Darryl Williams, Debora Galan, Burt Brion, Under The Lake, Hemisphere and many others.